 Look for “off-property” or “off-site” insurance clauses.
 Insurance coverage for belongings outside your home may be significantly less than the value of your policy.
 For example, if your insurance policy covers up to $75,000 worth of damages, the policy may only cover $7,500 worth of damages to belongings in storage.

 So, how much does it cost to rent a storage unit?

 Now that you have an idea of what impacts the cost to rent a storage unit, here’s how to add it all up:

-Take a look at the price ranges listed above.
+- Take a look at the prices listed above.
 If you’re in a city, plan for a higher monthly rental fee.
-If you’re in a more rural area, plan for a slightly lower monthly fee.
+You can anticipate a slightly lower monthly payment if you’re in a rural area.